emperorjun/PeoplesHealthPharmacy/README.md

 # PeoplesHealthPharmacy
-A the software repository for the development of the data management web application for People's Health Pharmacy
+Software repository for the development of the data management web application for People's Health Pharmacy